david201601/photo-slideshow-ubersicht-widget/README.md

-# Photo slideshow widget for Übersicht
+# Photo slide show widget for Übersicht

 This Übersicht widget is a configurable photo slide show widget which shows random images periodically from a folder.